jeffreywpli/stronger-than-you-think/README.md

 ```

 ### Note:

+[1]

-[1] If running grid search with Cosine as an end model with parallelism enabled, the following combination of hyperparameters may cause GPU memory issues:
+If running grid search with Cosine as an end model with parallelism enabled, the following combination of hyperparameters may cause GPU memory issues:
 {"optimizer_lr" : [1e-5], "optimizer_weight_decay" : [1e-4], "batch_size" : [32], "real_batch_size" : [8],  "teacher_update" : [100], "lambda" : [0.01] "thresh" : [0.2], "margin” : [1.0], "mu" : [1.0]}

+[2]

+The `val-as-train`, `fine-tune-on-val` pipeline are consistent with the only clean data experiment and  continous fine-tuning experiment (CFT) of the *Weaker than you think paper*.
+Note that the paper used fixed hyperparameter and fixed step size for some of its experiment.
+Thus the flags `--fix-hyperparam`, `--fix-steps` should be used.
+In order to the RoBERTa model, see the [example](#examples-of-codes) above.